subquery/documentation/docs/quickstart/quickstart_chains/flare.md

 The Project Manifest (`project.yaml`) file works as an entry point to your Flare project.
 It defines most of the details on how SubQuery will index and transform the chain data.

-Note that the manifest file has already been set up correctly and doesn’t require significant changes, but you need to import the correct contract defintions and update the datasource handlers.
+Note that the manifest file has already been set up correctly and doesn’t require significant changes, but you need to import the correct contract definitions and update the datasource handlers.

 We are indexing all RewardClaimed logs from the FTSORewardManager contract, first you will need to import the contract abi defintion from [here](https://songbird-explorer.flare.network/address/0xc5738334b972745067fFa666040fdeADc66Cb925/contracts#address-tabs).
 You can copy the entire JSON and save as a file `ftsoRewardManager.abi.json` in the root directory.